xpack-dev-tools/ms-spawn-issue/README.md

 ## Contributions

+All contributions to clarify this issue will be highly appreciated.

-Please open new GitHub [Issues](https://github.com/xpack-dev-tools/ms-spawn-issue/issues) with your findings when investigating this issue.
+Please use the GitHub [Issues](https://github.com/xpack-dev-tools/ms-spawn-issue/issues) to post your findings.

 Thank you,